nickchao1020/hospital-measures/README.md

 With the data prepared, navigate to the es-index/ directory and run the following command to build the index:

 `./create.sh`

+This shell script will run the curl commands to create the index, then upload the mapping and documents.

 If permissions are denied, give permissions using `sudo chmod 755 create.sh`.